Eligibility and judging criteria

 This is not a problem but make sure it is clearly explained when you justify your equipment, otherwise the judges may raise questions around the costs.

-Yes they can.
-However, there should be a legacy for your project, so for any consumables you request, think about how you will fund these once the grant money has been spent.
+Yes, they can; however, you must consider the legacy of your project.
+For any consumables you request, think about how you will fund these in the future once the grant money has been spent.